 ECONOMY AIMING HIGH

-It raised its forecasts for growth to 3.6 percent in 2017 in an updated outlook on Thursday and estimated economic expansion would stay above a 3 percent clip in 2018 and 2019.
+The central bank raised its forecasts for economic growth this year by a hefty 0.7 percentage points to 3.6 percent and estimated growth would stay above 3 percent in 2018 and 2019.

-The Czechs also have the EU's lowest unemployment, pushing wages up sharply.
+The Czechs have the EU's lowest unemployment at 2.9 percent under Eurostat methodology, pushing wages up sharply.
 Housing prices, too, have soared, fuelled by short supply and hot lending at record low rates.

-Rusnok said these factors warranted the bank leaping ahead of other European central bankers like in the euro zone and Britain, who still face uncertainty over growth and inflation.
+Rusnok said these factors warranted leaping ahead of other European central bankers like in the euro zone and Britain, who still face uncertainty over growth and inflation.

 "We have dramatically better employment...
 This is not the case in western Europe.
 The situation is dramatically different," Rusnok said.

 "Wages here are rising markedly.
-We have the highest growth in real estate prices, we cannot leave that aside even though that is to a certain degree a side issue."
+We have the highest growth in real estate prices, we cannot leave that aside."